"Speak slower human, come on!"

 Vocal communication between dogs and humans has evolved to be highly effective, shaped by the needs of both species.

-Dogs’ vocalizations differ from human speech in rhythm, often operating at a slower rate.
+Dogs’ vocalizations (or speech, you could say) differ from human speech in rhythm, often operating at a slower rate.
 These vocal rhythms align with the dog’s neural processing, which is more tuned to lower-frequency sounds than humans.

-Now, scientists have made brainwave measurements on both the dog and the humans to compare their brainwaves when communicating with each other.
+Now, scientists have made brainwave measurements on both dogs and humans to compare their brainwaves when communicating with each other.

 The study